Common names: Sow Thistle, Smooth Sow Thistle, Annual Sow Thistle

 Sow Thistle can be identified best through its angular stem which varies from red in patches to completely red, though it is a little more burgundy than red according to Jelina who knows such things better than I.

-Its leaves clasp around the stem at their base and are deeply toothed.
+The leaves of a Sow Thistle clasp around the stem at their base and are deeply toothed.
 They alternate up the stem.

 Sow Thistle can be differentiated from Catsear, which has similar flowers but the stems are much thicker and angular whereas Catsear are thinner and wiry.
 When you break the stem of Sow Thistle, there is that sap which isn’t present in Catsear.